IPC-4761 Via Types

 Via Protection Definitions and Types

-Tented Via (Type I Via) A via with a dry film mask material applied bridging over the via wherein no additional materials are in the hole.
+Tented Via (Type I Via) A via type with a dry film mask material applied bridging over the via wherein no additional materials are in the hole.
 It may be applied to one side (Type I-a) or both sides (Type I-b) of the via structure.

 Process: Vacuum laminated film material that is photo-definable.